The Black Spider (opera): Synopsis

 The opera exploits the collision of two plots and switches back and forth between a Polish legend of the Middle Ages, adapted from Die Schwarze Spinne by Jeremias Gotthelf, and a contemporary newspaper cutting about a curse on the opening of the Tomb of Casimir IV Jagiellon in Wawel Cathedral, Kraków.

-The earlier story tells of villagers oppressed by a wicked landlord, the Count Heinrich, and are given the task of carrying an entire beech forest to the mountain-top where he lives.
+The earlier story tells of villagers oppressed by a wicked landlord, the Count Heinrich, who are given the task of carrying an entire beech forest to the mountain-top where he lives.
 A strange Green Man appears and says he will undertake the task provided the village girl, Christina, weds him.
 Christina is planning to marry Carl, but nevertheless agrees to the Green Man's bargain to spare the villagers from the Count's violence.
 The little green man fulfills his pledge as agreed, but Christina naturally breaks her word, wedding Carl.
 At the ceremony a spider crawls out from her hand, and this then proceeds to cause plague and pestilence in the village.
 The spider manages to block the exit to the valley, and it seems impossible for the villagers to escape their ravaged home.
 The spider even kills Count Heinrich by biting into his brain.
 Finally the disaster is stopped when Christina catches the spider in her cousin Caspar's guitar, and rushes to Kraków to bury it in the tomb of the recently deceased King Casimir IV.

 In the modern story, inspired by a 1983 news report in The Times, excavations are taking place at the tomb of Casimir IV, in Wawel Cathedral, Cracow.
 When the tomb is first opened, a small spider emerges.
 More and more archaeologists are affected by a deadly virus with no clue to why it is happening.